plp13/qman/README.md

 $ sudo meson install
 ```

+> **:bulb: Note**
+>
+> If using an older version of `meson`, you may need to substitute the
+> aforementioned `meson compile` command with `ninja`

 ### Meson options

-Option `-Ddocdir=<path>` can be passed to `meson setup`, to set the directory
-where Qman's documentation will be installed.

 If building for an embedded system, the following optional arguments can be
-passed to `meson setup`, to disable certain program features:
+passed to `meson setup`, to disable certain program features that are enabled by
+default:
 - `-Dman-pages=disabled`: do not install the manual page
-- `-Ddocs=disabled`: do not install documentation
+- `-Ddocs=disabled`: do not install any documentation
+- `-Dconfig=disabled`: do not install any configuration files
 - `-Dgzip=disabled`: disable support for manual pages compressed with `gzip`
 - `-Dbzip2=disabled`: disable support for manual pages compressed with `bzip2`
 - `-Dlzma=disabled`: disable support for manual pages compressed with `xz`

-By default, all the above features are enabled.

-> **:bulb: Note**
->
-> If using an older version of `meson`, you may need to substitute the
-> aforementioned `meson compile` command with `ninja`
+Similarly, the arguments below can be used to enable features that are disabled
+by default:
+- `-Dtests=enabled`: enable unit testing

+Finally, the options below can be used to specify alternative installation
+paths:
+- `-Dconfigdir=...`: where to install configuration files
+- `-Ddocdir=...`: where to install documentation

 ### Packages
 Arch Linux: packages [qman](https://aur.archlinux.org/packages/qman) and